SAMeh-ZAGhloul/OpenEMR-HL7-FHIR-API-Endpoints-and-cURL-Testing-Guide/README copy.md

 python3 3_openemr_test.py
 ```
 Reads credentials and performs FHIR API tests.

+### Note on Current Environment
+⚠️ **Docker Required**: This PoC requires Docker to run the OpenEMR services.
+If Docker is not available or not running, the authentication and test scripts will not be able to connect to the OpenEMR API endpoints.
+The prerequisites check can be run without Docker, but full functionality requires the OpenEMR services to be running.

+#### Starting Docker (if not running)
+- **On macOS**: Launch Docker Desktop from Applications folder
+- **On Linux**: Start the Docker service with `sudo systemctl start docker`
+- **Verify**: Run `docker info` - you should see both Client and Server information

 Once Docker is running, execute these commands in sequence:
 ```bash